HOME

 Our plans

-The EPCA aims to link together a variety of projects and campaigns focused on the East Pacific Corridor region.
-The foundation intends to link programs at the Museum of Biodiversity in Panama; shark-finning monitoring; exploration, inventory, and DNA sequencing of fish biodiversity in Galápagos, among other programs in preparation.
-We are positioning ourselves differently from the web of conservation and governmental organizations filling this space, by concentrating on coordinating science and scientists with critical marine biodiversity conservation goals.
+The EPCA aims to link together a variety of projects and campaigns focused on the fishes of the East Pacific Corridor region.
+Our present focus is on surveying eDNA (environmental DNA) and creating a reference DNA DATABASE for all the fish species in the Galapagos region and completing the UPDATED EDITION of the original book of the Fishes of Galapagos.
+The foundation more widely intends to link and facilitate research projects on marine biology, ecology, and conservation.
+We are positioning ourselves differently from the web of conservation and governmental organizations filling this space, by concentrating on coordinating science and scientists with critical marine biodiversity conservation goals and the promotion of DNA sequencing as a key goal for many biological and conservation priorities.

 What is the East Pacific Corridor?